 Our relationship with our spouse

 Usually these are things that are close to you.
-Scarcity is what drives perceived value, so we tend to undervalue (at least in our daily behaviors) those things that are closest to us, or with which we have the most immediate access.
-So if you’re wise, you’ll pay close attention to those things closest to you, and be sensitive to when they might need feeding.
+Scarcity is what drives perceived value, so we tend to undervalue (at least in our daily behaviors) those things that are closest to us or to which we have the most immediate access.
+So if you’re wise, you’ll pay close attention to those things closest to you and be sensitive to when they might need feeding.

-So the questions is, what are you not feeding?
+So the question is, what are you not feeding?